25 AI marketing tools you need to get ahead in 2025

 23. Tableau

-Tableau is a leading visual analytics platform that transforms complex data into actionable insights.
-With AI-powered forecasting and data visualization, it helps businesses see trends and make smart decisions confidently.
+Tableau is a visual analytics platform that helps businesses turn complex data into insights they can actually use.
+With built-in AI features like forecasting and smart visualizations, it makes it easier to spot trends and make informed decisions.

 Best features

-Tableau’s interactive dashboards and real-time data visualization capabilities allow users to uncover hidden trends and optimize performance.
-Its AI-driven analytics integrate with cloud platforms and databases, providing businesses with seamless access to insights that drive smarter decision-making.
+Interactive dashboards and real-time data views let teams explore and break down information without needing to be an expert, often uncovering hidden trends that would otherwise go unnoticed.
+Tableau also connects seamlessly with cloud services and databases, providing businesses with seamless access to insights that drive smarter decision-making.

 Best use cases